Introduction

 $ curl https://sh.rustup.rs -sSf | sh -s -- --profile minimal --default-toolchain nightly

-If you prefer you can directly download rustup-init
+If you prefer you can directly download rustup-init for the platform of your

 choice: